Evidence-Based Liquid Biopsy Knowledge

 • Ambiguous AFP elevation (cirrhosis vs recurrence)

 Clinical Significance: While ctDNA demonstrates superior prognostic performance, no randomized trials have proven that acting on MRD information improves outcomes in HCC.
+The IMbrave050 updated analysis (2024) showed loss of the initial RFS benefit with longer follow-up, reinforcing that unselected adjuvant immunotherapy may not benefit all high-risk patients. ctDNA-guided patient selection represents a promising strategy for future adjuvant trials.
 Current clinical utility is primarily for risk stratification: identifying high-risk ctDNA+ patients for intensive surveillance, enrollment in adjuvant therapy trials, or consideration of closer monitoring intervals.
 AFP remains the standard biomarker due to cost and accessibility, but ctDNA provides complementary value, particularly in AFP-negative disease.

 Genotyping for Treatment Selection: Limited Clinical Utility